oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

             oa:hasBody   [ mc:artist_name "Mogwai" ] ;    // body is bnode; could (should?) have URI
             .

+In addition to the artist and son data, the agent also creates song workset and recording workset structures for the s=ongs and recordings that it processes (see sectio ns above for details).
+Proposed container names for these are:

+      /public/song_workset
+      /public/recording_workset

+So we would crteate resources like this:

+      /public/song_workset/song_id.ttl
+        <>
+            a mc:SongRef, meld:ItemRef, ldp:Resource;
+            dc:creator "John";
+            dct:created "2019-06-01T14:09:58+0100";
+            meld:ref <artists_songs/Mogwai_xyz/song_xyz.ttl>
+            .

+and

+      /public/recording_workset/recording_id.ttl:
+        <>
+            a mc:RecordingRef, meld:ItemRef, ldp:Resource;
+            dc:creator "John";
+            dct:created "2019-06-01T14:09:58+0100";
+            meld:ref <etree recording URI>  # Value saved in song-to-recording .

+(ensuring eeach song and recording is added to its workset just once.)

 Note that the structure of container names here is illustrative: agents and clients should discover container references by following indexes rather than knowledge of the naming structure used.